Foggy Window Repair in Durham, NC

 Windows can get foggy if there is too much moisture in the home or if there is a worn-down window seal.
 If a window seal breaks, moisture from outside can develop between the panes of glass, giving the windows a foggy look.

-While a broken window seal is typically the most common reason that your windows become foggy, foggy windows can be caused by too much humidity inside, poor outdoor window drainage, and poor window installation.
+While a broken window seal is typically the most common reason that your windows become foggy, fogged windows can be caused by too much humidity inside, poor outdoor window drainage, and poor window installation.
 It’s important to know what is causing your windows to fog up before getting your windows fixed.

 Your window unit expands in the warmer months and contracts in the cooler months.
 This expansion/contraction puts pressure on your window’s seals, eventually pushing air out through the seals.

 When this happens repeatedly, over time, the stress on your window’s seals causes more air to get in.
-Along with the air, comes moisture, which results in foggy windows.
+Along with the air, comes moisture, which results in fogged windows.
 When a window seal cracks, becomes damaged, or simply wears out, it will not properly seal the inside of your home from outdoor elements.

 There are a few DIY methods you can use to eliminate double pane window condensation.
 It’s important to know that these methods are a short-term fix, and you should have your windows repaired for a permanent solution.
 However, the following methods will help you reduce moisture between double pane windows in the meantime.